 The YMCA is not responsible for any accidents.
 All individuals participate at their own risk.
 Please immediately report any accident or emergency to the front desk.
 Staff is trained to assist in emergency situations.

-The YMCA is not responsible for personal property lost, damaged, or stolen.
+The YMCA is not responsible for personal property that is lost, damaged, or stolen.
 Please lock your belongings in a locker.
-A limited number of locks are available for daily use at no cost.
-You may also use your own lock.
 Locks may not be left on a locker past the length of your visit.
-Locks left overnight will be cut off by staff; contents will be kept for pickup at front desk.
+Locks left overnight will be cut off by staff; contents will be kept for pickup.

-Over 1000 YMCAs across the country are a part of the AWAY program.
-If you are visiting or traveling through a city with a participating YMCA, you can show your membership card and be treated as a member of that Y. Some YMCAs may charge a fee.
+Over 1,000 YMCA's across the country are a part of the Nationwide program.
+If you are visiting or traveling through a city with a participating YMCA, you can show your membership card and be treated as a member of that Y. Some facilities may charge a fee.
 Other YMCA members may use the YMCA Dillon Community Center by presenting their out-of-town Y card.
 A fee may apply.

 SEX OFFENDER POLICY